This Month in a Nutshell

 Most weed seeds will have germinated in your lawn by now so September should be considered as your last opportunity to clobber the weeds that remain.
 The most noticeable weeds at this time of year are cinquefoil, yarrow, thistles, hawks beard and hawk-bit.

-This is my preferred month for a full lawn treatment as you will get most weeds AND prevent them over wintering and thus being harder to kill in the spring.
+This is my preferred month for a full lawn treatment as you will get most weeds AND prevent them from overwintering and thus being harder to kill in the spring.
 If needed apply weed killer to the whole lawn either by knapsack sprayer or watering can.
 If you're using a watering can try the sprinkle bar for faster more accurate application.

 If you've been diligent with your weed control and only have a few weeds then keep at it with a combination of spot treating individual weeds with a Ready to Use Weed Killer or manually removing them.

-See Weed Identification for more detail and control methods.
+See Weed Identification for more details and control methods.

 WARNING: Do not apply weed killer to dry or parched lawns other than as a spot treatment.
 Always read the label for advice on repeat treatments and safe use.